Cape Point in South Africa- 21 Helpful Tips and Tricks

 Where to stay when visiting Cape Point

-Now you know a bit more about Cape Point, you might be looking for somewhere to stay.
+Now you know a bit more about Cape Point in South Africa, you might be looking for somewhere to stay.
 For some of the best picks, see below:

 Just 11 miles (around 25km) from Cape Point, Simon’s Town is a great place to stay.
 It’s home to the South African Navy’s naval base, and there’s plenty of restaurants, coffee shops and things to do.